Overview

 - Phase 2 (NEJM 2023): The pivotal Phase 2 trial enrolled 338 adults with obesity (BMI ≥ 30) or overweight with comorbidities.
 Over 48 weeks, mean weight loss was dose-dependent: 17.5% (4 mg), 19.5% (8 mg), 24.2% (12 mg) versus −2.1% placebo.
 These results were published in the New England Journal of Medicine in 2023 and garnered significant attention for exceeding all prior published obesity drug results at that time.

-- Regulatory timeline: Lilly has stated that it expects to file a New Drug Application (NDA) with the FDA for retatrutide in 2026 or early 2027.
+- Regulatory timeline: With the TRIUMPH-1 primary endpoint hit and the full readout expected at ADA 2026 (June), Lilly is expected to file a New Drug Application (NDA) with the FDA following the complete Phase 3 readout.
 FDA review timelines are typically 6–12 months for priority review designations, which retatrutide would likely qualify for.
 Regulatory approval, if granted, is not anticipated before 2027.

 Legal & Regulatory Status